d-evelopers/anon_bot/README.md

 # anon_bot
-The source code for anon_bot.
-Forked from http://pastebin.com/6ehbQEbB
+The source code for anon_bot, the visitor to our threads from cyperspace.